bsmith89/human-gut-diversity-manuscript/manuscript.md

 Incorporating these factors may help to explain some of the remarkable biodiversity.

-Undoubtebly, some of the biodiversity observed in macroscopic organisms can be explained not through exploitative, but rather mutualistic interactions.
+Undoubtedly some of the biodiversity observed in macroscopic organisms can be explained not through exploitative, but rather mutualistic interactions.
 Pollinator species in the tropics, for instance, frequently